Estimating Approximate Incentive Compatibility: Introduction

-Many reasons have been suggested why manipulable mechanisms are used in practice.
-First, the rules are often easier to explain.
-Second, incentive compatibility ceases to hold even in the relatively simple context of the Vickrey auction when determining one's own valuation is costly (for example, due to computation or information gathering effort)~\citep{Sandholm00:Issues}.
-Third, bidders may have even more incentive to behave strategically when they can conduct computation or information gathering on each others' valuations, and if they can incrementally decide how to allocate valuation-determination effort~\citep{Larson01:Costly,Larson05:Mechanism}.
-Fourth, in combinatorial settings, well-known incentive-compatible mechanisms such as the Vickrey-Clarke-Groves (VCG) mechanism require bidders to submit bids for every bundle, which generally requires a prohibitive amount of valuation computation (solving a local planning problem for potentially every bundle, and each planning problem, itself, can be NP-complete) or information acquisition~\citep{Sand93,Parkes99:Optimal,Conen01:Preference,Sandholm06:Preference}.
-Fifth, in settings such as sourcing, single-shot incentive compatible mechanisms such as the VCG are generally not incentive compatible when the bid-taker uses bids from one auction to adjust the parameters of later auctions in later years~\citep{Sandholm13:Very-Large-Scale}.
-Sixth, incentive compatible mechanisms may leak the agents' sensitive private information~\citep{Rothkopf90:Why}.
-Seventh, incentive compatibility typically ceases to hold if agents are not risk neutral (i.e., the utility functions are not quasi-linear).
-There are also sound theoretical reasons why the designer sometimes prefers manipulable mechanisms.
-Specifically, there exist settings where the designer does better than under any incentive compatible mechanism if the agents cannot solve hard computational or communication problems, and equally well if they can~\citep{Conitzer04:Computational,Othman09:Better}.
+A variety of reasons have been suggested to help explain why manipulable mechanisms are used in practice.
+To name a few, \begin{enumerate} \item Oftentimes, the rules are easier to explain, as exemplified by the exceptionally simple first-price auction. \item Incentive compatibility can cease to hold when determining one's own valuation is costly (for example, due to computation or information gathering effort), even for the classic Vickrey auction~\citep{Sandholm00:Issues}.
+This is also true of the Vickrey-Clarke-Groves (VCG) mechanism, which requires bidders to submit bids for every bundle, a task that generally requires a prohibitive amount of valuation computation or information acquisition~\citep{Sand93,Parkes99:Optimal,Conen01:Preference,Sandholm06:Preference}. \item Single-shot incentive compatible mechanisms are generally not incentive compatible when the bid-taker uses bids from one auction to adjust the parameters of later auctions~\citep{Acquisti:Varian:05,Sandholm13:Very-Large-Scale,Amin13:Learning}. \item Incentive compatible mechanisms may leak the agents' sensitive private information~\citep{Rothkopf90:Why}. \item Incentive compatibility typically ceases to hold if agents are not risk neutral (i.e., the utility functions are not quasi-linear). \end{enumerate}

 Due in part to the ubiquity of manipulable mechanisms, a growing body of additional research has explored mechanisms that are not incentive compatible~\citep{Kothari03:Approximately, Archer04:Approximate,Conitzer07:Incremental,Dekel10:Incentive, Lubin12:Approximate, Mennle14:Axiomatic,Dutting2015:Payment, Azevedo18:Strategy, Golowich18:Deep, Duetting19:Optimal, Feng18:Deep}.
 A popular and widely-studied relaxation of incentive compatibility is \emph{$\gamma$-incentive compatibility}~\citep{Kothari03:Approximately, Archer04:Approximate, Dekel10:Incentive, Lubin12:Approximate, Mennle14:Axiomatic,Dutting2015:Payment, Azevedo18:Strategy}, which requires that no agent can improve his utility by more than $\gamma$ when he misreports his type.